mikeydiamonds/streaming/README.md

 Youtube's key and url are shown in the [classic live control room](https://www.youtube.com/live_dashboard).

-Twitch supplies a permanent stream key at [https://dashboard.twitch.tv/u/yourusername/settings/channel].
+Twitch supplies a permanent stream key at https://dashboard.twitch.tv/u/yourusername/settings/channel.
 The Twitch url can be obtained on their [Ingests](https://stream.twitch.tv/ingests/) page.
 Choose the location closest to your streaming server for best performance.

-With these credentials gathered, update the variable in `/roles/streaming/defaults/main.yml`.
+With these credentials gathered, update the variables in `/roles/streaming/defaults/main.yml`.

-You can choose which platforms to stream to by setting `true` or `false` in the `stream_to_servicename` variable.
+You can choose which platforms to stream on by setting `true` or `false` in the `stream_to_servicename` variable.

 It's tested with [OBS](https://obsproject.com/) from macOS using the smallest Digital Ocean Droplet.